gilch/hissp/docs/glossary.rst

    inject tag
       ``.#``.
 A `special tag` which evaluates the next `parsed object`.
+      So named because it's typically used to make a `hissp injection`.

    discard tag
       ``_#``.
 A `special tag` that consumes the next `parsed object`,